abiosoft/colima/README.md

 </details>

 <details>
-<summary>What about Volumes and Compose?</summary>
+<summary>How to enable writable volumes?</summary>
 <p>

 By default, Colima mounts the host's $HOME directory as readonly in the VM.
 Volume mounts and Compose should work as expected but only readonly.

 Colima uses Lima for the VM and Lima's support for writable volumes is still experimental.
-It is not advised to mount $HOME as writable but to only mount the necessary directories as writable.
+It is recommended to only mount the necessary directories as writable rather than the entire $HOME directory.

 The following mounts $HOME/projects and $HOME/work directories as writable.